webpack-contrib/webpack-bundle-analyzer/README.md

   // Name of Webpack Stats JSON file that will be generated if `generateStatsFile` is `true`.
   // Relative to bundles output directory.
   statsFilename: 'stats.json',
+  // Options for `stats.toJson()` method.
+  // For example you can exclude sources of your modules from stats file with `source: false` option.
+  // See more options here: https://github.com/webpack/webpack/blob/webpack-1/lib/Stats.js#L21
+  statsOptions: null
 })
 ```